Conformal inference for cell type annotation with graph-structured constraints: Application to the COVID-19 dataset

-Both non-corrected and corrected procedures are compared to an oracle correction that resamples the calibration set according to the true observed frequencies of the test set.
-Non-corrected sets consistently exhibit empirical coverages higher than the nominal 0.9 (0.948 for conformal sets and 0.966 for graph-based sets).
-In contrast, corrected procedures improve these results: with the oracle correction, empirical coverages reach 0.897 for conformal sets and 0.902 for graph-based sets, while with the estimated correction, they achieve 0.934 and 0.921, respectively.
+Our graph-based procedures, both with and without the resampling correction, are compared to an oracle correction that resamples the calibration set according to the true observed frequencies of the test set.

+Non-resampled sets consistently exhibit empirical coverages higher than the nominal 0.9 (0.948 for conformal sets and 0.966 for graph-based sets).
+In contrast, the resampled procedures improve these results: with the oracle correction, empirical coverages reach 0.918 for conformal sets and 0.896 for graph-based sets, while with the estimated correction, they achieve 0.930 and 0.915, respectively.
 Remarkably, the results from the oracle and estimated corrections align closely.